New South Wales Corps: Rum trading

-Grose also relaxed Phillip's prohibition on trading of rum (sometimes a generic term for any form of distilled beverage, usually made from wheat), commonly from Bengal.
+Grose also relaxed Phillip's prohibition on trading of rum, sometimes a generic term for any form of distilled beverage, usually made from wheat, commonly from Bengal.
 The colony, like many British territories at the time, was short of coins, and rum soon became the medium of trade.
-The officers of the Corps were able to use their position and wealth to buy all the imported rum and then exchange it for goods and labour at very favourable rates, thus earning the Corps the nickname "The Rum Corps".
+The officers of the Corps were able to use their position and wealth to buy all the imported rum and then exchange it for goods and labour at very favourable rates, earning the Corps the nickname "The Rum Corps".
 By 1793 stills were being imported and grain was being used to make rum, exacerbating the shortage of grain.

 Due to poor health Grose returned to England in December 1794 and Captain William Paterson assumed temporary command until a permanent replacement, Governor John Hunter, arrived in September 1795.
 Paterson had obtained his commission with the backing of Sir Joseph Banks because he was interested in natural history and would explore and collect samples for Banks and the Royal Society.

 Governor Hunter attempted unsuccessfully to use the troops of the Corps to guard imported rum and stop the officers from buying it up.
 Attempts to stop the importation were also thwarted by the failure of other governments to co-operate and by the Corps' officers chartering of a Danish ship to bring in a large shipment of rum from India.
 Hunter also tried to start up a public store with goods from England to provide competition and stabilise the price of goods, but Hunter was not a good businessman and supplies were too erratic.

 Hunter requested greater control by authorities in England and an excise duty on rum.
-He also issued an order restricting the amount of convict labour that officers could use, but again had no means to enforce it.
-Hunter was opposed strongly by officers of the Corps, and pamphlets and letters against him were circulated.
+He issued an order restricting the amount of convict labour that officers could use, but again had no means to enforce it.
+Hunter was strongly opposed by officers of the Corps, and pamphlets and letters against him were circulated.
 John Macarthur wrote a letter accusing Hunter of ineffectiveness and trading in rum.
 Hunter was required by the Colonial Office to answer the charges, and soon after was recalled for being ineffective.